dustinpfister/blog_posts/_posts/threejs-spotlights.md

 layout: post
 categories: three.js
 id: 171
-updated: 2021-05-02 10:05:52
+updated: 2021-05-02 10:11:22
-version: 1.13
+version: 1.14
 ---

 There are lights, and there is having a camera, and then there is having some action or movement in a scene.
 In this post will will be covering all three of those things in [three.js](https://threejs.org/), but with an emphases on [spotlights](https://threejs.org/docs/index.html#api/lights/SpotLight).
 Spotlights as the name suggests is a directional light that will concentrate light in a cone like shape at a given target.
-This kind of light source differs from other options that will just brighten things up in general such as with ambient light, or give a cylinder like beam of light that where all rays move in a single parallel direction such as the case with directional light.
-In addition to adding directional light to a project, spotlights can be used to generate shadows, if the render used can do so, and is set up to render shadows.
+This kind of light source differs from other options that will just brighten things up in general such as with [ambient light](/2018/11/02/threejs-ambientlight/), or give a cylinder like beam of light that where all rays move in a single parallel direction such as the case with [directional light](/2019/06/04/threejs-directional-light/).
+So then in addition to adding directional or ambient light to a project, spotlights can be used as an additional kind of light source that can be moved around and focus light in on a specific area.

 <!-- more -->